You are here

 Your Student Account

 As a UMD student, your OneStop account provides access to many essential resources including university email, online class registration, and billing information.
-You need to initiate your account to access such resources.
+You need to initiate your account to access these resources.

 How to Set Up Your Student Account